ScottA27/Rock-paper-scissors/README.md

     * This section contains the refresh button which will refresh the entire page.
     * It also contains the buttons which are used to play the game.
 These buttons are rock, paper and scissors.
 Each button contains an image of these options.
-    * The final button is rules button.
+    * The final button is the rules button.
 Once clicked this will display the rules of the game to the player.

 ![refresh button]() ![game choice and rules buttons]()